COSIMA/cosima-recipes/paper/paper.md

 to translate a research question into a robust analysis workflow for a specific model and computing environment.

+That gap is not only pedagogical; it directly affects how quickly model output can be turned into science.
+For a beginner, becoming productive with a model often requires substantial time just to understand the structure of the output, the relevant conventions, and the computational environment in which analysis is expected to run.
+There is also substantial scientific labour embedded in many common diagnostics.
+Some calculations, such as cross-contour transport, require non-trivial development and validation before they can be used confidently.
+If every new user or project had to reconstruct those workflows independently, a large amount of effort would be repeatedly spent on rebuilding analysis code rather than doing science with the model.

 The COSIMA Cookbook fills that need with a domain-specific, openly maintained collection of computational lessons and examples.
-Its contribution is not a new analysis package; rather, it is a reusable learning resource that makes existing scientific software, data conventions, and model output more approachable.
+Its contribution is not a new analysis library; rather, it is a reusable scientific and educational resource that exposes complete, well-documented workflows in the same notebook format in which many researchers actually explore data and communicate methods.
+By choosing notebooks instead of packaging these examples only as a software library, the project makes intermediate reasoning, methodological choices, and practical execution details visible to learners while still giving more experienced users analysis patterns they can adapt directly for research.
 This aligns well with JOSE's emphasis on open educational resources that enable computational learning through authentic practice.

 Several design decisions make the Cookbook particularly useful for adoption by other groups.
 First, each notebook is intended to be self-contained and